19hours/sg-statutes/Acts/Control of Essential Supplies Act.md

 (4) Any person who —

-(a) contravenes or fails to comply with subsection (2) or obstructs or impedes the Controller or any person authorised by him in the lawful exercise of any of his powers under this section; or
+(a) contravenes subsection (2) or obstructs or impedes the Controller or any person authorised by him in the lawful exercise of any of his powers under this section; or

 (b) refuses to answer or knowingly gives a false answer to any question or refuses to produce any book or document required for obtaining any information to be furnished in pursuance of this section,